-At Sobha, we believe that some of our finest achievements do not just refer to our growth figures.
-They also extend to Vadakkenchery and Kizhakkenchery - two panchayats in Palakkad district of Kerala, each consisting 2 villages.
-To usher in holistic growth at the grass-root level, the company, under the aegis of its CSR arm, ‘Sri Kurumba Educational & Charitable Trust’, initiated Graamasobha - a unique social development initiative for the two grama panchayats in the year 2006.
+At SOBHA, we believe that some of our finest achievements do not just refer to our growth figures.
+They also extend to Vadakkenchery, Kizhakkenchery and Kannambra - three panchayats in Palakkad district of Kerala, each consisting 2 villages.
+To usher in holistic growth at the grass-root level, the company, under the aegis of its CSR arm, ‘Sri Kurumba Educational & Charitable Trust’, initiated Graamasobha - a unique social development initiative for the three grama panchayats in the year 2006.

-An in-depth Social Empowerment Mapping Exercise (SEME) was undertaken by the Social Empowerment Department (SED) of the Trust to fulfil the following objectives:
+An in-depth Social Empowerment Mapping Exercise (SEME) was undertaken by the Social Empowerment Department (SED) of the Trust to fulfill the following objectives.

 In 2006, the Trust selected and trained a team on a full-time basis to complete the exercise.
 For about a year, they studied the incidence, depth, and severity of poverty of the beneficiaries with the help of various mapping methods.
-Families, which had extremely poor living conditions or those which had a monthly income level of ` 7,500 or below, were categorised as Below Poverty Line (BPL).
-The Trust covered more than 15,000 families and identified nearly 2,500 families (around 11,000 people) from the BPL bracket.
-Individual photo identity cards were issued to each member of the adopted families.
+Families, which had extremely poor living conditions or those which had a monthly income level of 7,500 or below, were categorised as Below Poverty Line (BPL).
+The Trust has identified nearly 4485 families (around 17171 people) from the Below Poverty Line (BPL) bracket.
+Beneficiary identity cards were issued to the adopted families.
 As a result, the Trust has detailed and authentic data about each beneficiary and his or her individual requirements.

 Based on the data, the Graamasobha model was developed.
 The lives of thousands of underprivileged citizens are getting positively transformed through this growth model, which has a bottom-up approach towards poverty alleviation.

-The Sobha Academy was started in the year 2007 to empower and enable the rural poor to break away from the vicious circle of poverty, ignorance, deprivation, and exclusion by providing their children with high-quality education.
+The SOBHA Academy was started in the year 2007 to empower and enable the rural poor to break away from the vicious circle of poverty, ignorance, deprivation, and exclusion by providing their children with high-quality education.
 Selection to the Academy is done through an open draw from a list of eligible candidates short-listed after intense research.
-As of now, 913 students have access to free, quality education as a result of this initiative.
+During 2018 - 19, 1137 students in the Vadakkenchery, Kizhakkenchery and Kannambra panchayats were on the rolls from LKG to Class 12.
 Every academic year, 90 students (3 divisions of 30 each) are taken in.
 Once admitted, all the requirements of the children, including food, transportation, uniforms, books, medical care, etc., are met at no cost.

-Sobha has also launched several educational initiatives for the benefit of the children.
-One of the initiatives of the Trust is ‘Sobha Icon’, which aims at creating ‘icons for India’ by making high-quality learning opportunities available for deserving students of other government schools who have exceptional skills but not the opportunities to grow.
-Regular academic professionals have been engaged to enhance the performance of more than 120 students.
+SOBHA has also launched several educational initiatives for the benefit of the children.
+One of the initiatives of the Trust is ‘SOBHA Icon’, which aims at creating ‘icons for India’ by making high-quality learning opportunities available for deserving students of other government schools who have exceptional skills but not the opportunities to grow.
+Regular academic professionals have been engaged to enhance the performance of more than 250 students

 The residents stay in a secular and secure environment where they are provided with food, clothing, shelter and premium resources, and services along with the best facilities, all on the house.